NickHM05/Bootcamp-Challenge-2-From-Nicholas-Mamberger/README.md

 Resource used: https://medium.com/@fooyay/kanbans-second-rule-435ffa27e447 (This is for the work in progress jpg being used as an image and his credit for using it)
 Horiseon Work from the stuff before in challenge 1.

+I don't know what is causing this but i will list credit to this user and their license.
+I don't honestly know why their info is popping up on the inspect part of my website as an issue but I would fix it if I could.
+Their link below. chrome-extension://ekhagklcjbdpajgpjgmbionohlpdbjgc/zotero.js

 ## License

 MIT License